 These statements describe the desire (all those “wants”) to experience the work we do, the work we choose, as fulfilling.
 But these are also statements of purpose and commitment to ourselves, to the movement of our lives and the relationship we have with work.
 These are statements of personal striving and motivation.
 We want the opportunity to expand our unique skills and expertise; this is what makes our lives feel vibrant and purposeful.
 We also want to feel engaged with the world around us, we want to be part of something, to contribute and offer our talents; this gives us feelings of deeper connection and meaning.These are statements about movement and change, about how we can re-define, actively re-create and fully re-engage in work.

 What keeps us excited about what we are doing and fuels our motivation?
 What are some of the ingredients of fulfilling work?

-* We are learning, developing and expanding our expertise – there is movement and meaning.
+- We are learning, developing and expanding our expertise – we experience movement and meaning.

 How do you define meaningful, fulfilling and engaged work at this moment in your life?
 How has this definition, your engagement with work, and your expertise changed over time?